realm/jazzy/README.md

 **Missing docset**

-Jazzy only produces a docset if you set the `--module` flag.
+Jazzy only builds a docset when you set the `--module` flag.

 **Unable to pass --build-tool-arguments containing commas**

-If you want Jazzy to run something like `xcodebuild -scheme Scheme -destination 'a=x,b=y,c=z' then you must use the config file instead of the `--build-tool-arguments` flag because the CLI parser that jazzy uses cannot handle arguments that themselves contain commas.
+If you want Jazzy to run something like `xcodebuild -scheme Scheme -destination 'a=x,b=y,c=z'` then you must use the config file instead of the CLI flag because the CLI parser that Jazzy uses cannot handle arguments that themselves contain commas.

 The example config file here would be:
 ```yaml
 build_tool_arguments:
   - "-scheme"